 Your data is the cornerstone of your business, so you don’t want your datacentre to be vulnerable to floods or fires or electrical faults.
 With Azure, everything is stored in the cloud and there are built-in disaster recovery options that can restore your data within hours.

 Microsoft has a wide footprint encompassing the entire globe.
 Thanks to their world-wide network of servers, the speed of deployment and operation is guaranteed to be fast no matter where you are.
 This global architecture allows you to step outside your current location and reach new markets.

 Are you starting to get the picture of what an effective tool Microsoft Azure can be for your business?
 We hope this guide has been a useful introduction to what it is and why you should consider integrating it into your business IT infrastructure.

 If you have any questions, please give us a ring on 1300 766 720.
-Our team are all big fans of Azure and would love to have a chat about it with you!
+Our team are all big fans of Azure and we’d love it if you choose Smile IT to have a chat to you about i!

 When he’s not writing tech articles or turning IT startups into established and consistent managed service providers, Peter Drummond can be found kitesurfing on the Gold Coast or hanging out with his family!